-Shape memory alloy wires (SMA) or “muscle wires” are known to produce motion with the highest force-to-weight ratio of any known actuator.
-But they are also notoriously difficult to control outside of very slow actuation speeds because the wires are easily overheated: destroying the ‘memory’.
+Shape memory alloy wires (SMA) produce motion with the highest force-to-weight ratio of any known actuator.
+But they can be difficult to control.
+Our expertise is in getting the wire to perform as desired.

 SMA wire is ideal for electrical actuation because it is ‘resistive.’
-That is, it obeys Ohm’s law: V=I*R, where V is the input voltage, I is the required current, and R is the wire resistance.
-But how long does it take to actuate at a given voltage?
+That is, it obeys Ohm’s law: V=I*R. But how long does it take to actuate at a given voltage?
 How much power do I need to provide, and for how long?
 How long can I energize the wire so that it contracts fully, but does not overheat?
+We know the answers.

 How much current will it draw if my application requires a 9-volt battery, and I need 0.2″ of stroke with 1 pound of force?

 What wire diameter, length, and voltage do I need to provide 0.125″ of stroke in 0.150 seconds, and to be ready to actuate again in 5 seconds?